 Payout upon death or disability will be based on actual performance.
-For purposes of the calculations reflected in the table, it is assumed that the performance goals will be achieved at target.
+For purposes of the calculations reflected in the table, for unearned performance cash, it is assumed that the performance goals will be achieved at target.

-(3) Reflects an assumed value per share of \$4.08, which was the closing price of a share of our class A common stock on the last trading day of 2022.
+(3) Reflects an assumed value per share of \$6.97, which was the closing price of a share of our class A common stock on the last trading day of 2024.

-(4) The NEOs would also receive payment of their SERP benefits as disclosed in the 2022 Nonqualified Deferred Compensation table above
+(4) The NEOs would also receive payment of their SERP benefits as disclosed in the 2024 Nonqualified Deferred Compensation table above.